By: Mrt. Psic.CL. Tamara Toledo E. (Translated by Jessica Schwartzman)

 If kids don’t feel like they can express dark and difficult sentiments and thoughts with the adults they trust (or their mentors), when who can they express them to?

 And it’s there, dear reader, where we as adults allow a gulf to grow between us and them, where we have allowed parenting to become “comfortable” and not a priority in our lives.

-Remember that they depend on us, until they develop the ability to manage maturely on their own.
+Remember that they depend on us until they develop the ability to manage maturely on their own.
 There is a saying “Kids are our mirror,” and nothing is more true.
-So, I ask you this: When your kid looks at you, what do they see?
+So, I ask you this: When your child looks at you, what do they see?
 How can you ask them to not scream or be a “brat” when perhaps you or your partner only express yourselves like this around the house?
 Is your kid hermetically sealed so that they don’t absorb anything?
-Perhaps, when they told you something important to them, you didn’t pay attention, downplayed its importance or criticized them.
+Perhaps, when they told you something important you didn’t pay attention, downplayed its importance or criticized them.
 How does this reflect on you?

 Regarding addiction to screens, like any other addiction, the principle is the same and it originates primarily from a lack of affection, which at these ages primarily comes from the home and their most important relationships (parents, siblings)

 Give your kids reasons to stay in the real world, instead of burying their head in the sand by spending time in the “virtual” world.
 Of course, it’s also a good idea to put limits on the use of devices and restrict them from having social media accounts that they are not responsible enough to manage.

 Dear reader, the world is already difficult enough for everyone.
 Don’t turn your family and home into a battlefield!
 Make it a secure place (despite the problems all families have), the type of place you would have wanted during your own youth and adolescence.

 Let us work on having homes where the kids are confident that their parents love them unconditionally, even if it involves disagreement and accepting a consequence or reprimand.
 It is important that kids know for a fact that they are loved, valued and accepted.